Havana shopping

 There are original paintings, exquisite silver jewellery and fine woodwork at market stalls and in hotel shops.

-The largest open-air market is La Feria de Artesania in Old Havana
+The largest market is La Feria de Artesania in Old Havana

 Although bargaining is acceptable, the very low prices mean that artists are struggling.
 Keep this in mind and haggle in moderation.